Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "Yeah.
 I shall… leave y’all ‘ta ‘yer planning," Daar said.
 Ruffled fur smoothed down, hopefully.
 And now was the time to address that other thing…

-"Champion Uriigo...attend me, please."
+"Champion Uriigo... attend me, please."

 Uriigo looked somewhat taken aback, but he duck-nodded obediently and fell in behind Daar as they left the council chamber.
 He took the opportunity to meditate briefly while thumping along; he’d learned that trick *decades* ago during his encounter with the Third Ring.
-Just...let his mind go elsewhere while the body did what it needed to do.
+Just... let his mind go elsewhere while the body did what it needed to do.
 Great way to catch a walking nap.

 They traversed the long hallway all the way to the throne room without speaking.
 Eventually, Daar snapped back to the present and noted that the huge, very public space was for now entirely empty except for the two of them, so that every step of his paws was like an insistent drumbeat, and every tap of claw on stone echoed infinitely down the hall.